yxlao/camtools/README.md

 ## Camera coordinate system

-A homogeneous point `[X, Y, Z, 1]` in the world coordinate is projected to a homogeneous point in the pixel coordinate `[x, y, 1]` with the following
+A homogeneous 3D point `[X, Y, Z, 1]` in the world coordinate can be projected to a homogeneous 2d pixel `[x, y, 1]` in the image (pixel) coordinate using the following equation:
-equation:

 $$
 \lambda